-I was going to talk about how important it is to find a rug that fits your room, and give you a set of guidelines on how to make sure your coffee table doesn’t look like an island… but then I went to Home Sense and my toes fell in love with a rug that is too small for my room.
-I know, I know… I should know better!
+I was going to talk about how important it is to find a rug that fits your room, and give you a set of guidelines on how to make sure your coffee table doesn’t look like an island.
+Then I went to Home Sense and my toes fell in love with a rug that is too small for my room.
+I know, I should know better!
 Truth be told, my budget fell in love with this rug more than my toes did.
 At $150, I couldn’t pass it up!
 And for now, the texture and colour add a much-needed softness to the space.
 I can always pick something bigger further down the road if it bothers me.

 Step 03 | Add texture with Soft furnishings

 Next, we switched out the curtains that came with the apartment in favour some breezy white curtains from — you guessed it — IKEA.
 For the couch, we bought these cute striped pillows from Home Sense with tassels and just have an old IKEA pillow behind it.
 It’s a bit too 50 shades of grey right now so eventually, I’ll replace the grey IKEA pillow for something a little bit more fun.
-The pillow inserts are actually IKEA, but I bought those last year so we already had them lying around.
+The pillow inserts are actually IKEA, but I bought those last year so we already had them.
 Lastly, lazily drape a soft throw in your preferred colour onto your couch so it invites anyone who sits down to cuddle up.

 Step 04 | Greenery

 Adam and I can never agree on a colour scheme.
-But we can agree on the fact that we basically want to live in a green house.
+But we can agree on the fact that we basically want to live in a greenhouse.
 We’re pretty good at taking care of plants so we always opt for real greenery instead of anything fake.
 I love the act of nurturing and taking care of my little plant friends; it could never be a chore to look after them!
 Fake plants don’t exemplify the kind of growth I want in my life and to me do more to collect dust than inspire my life.
 I’ll probably write a full post on taking care of plants because I feel so strongly against fake plants!
 Trust me, they’re a lot easier to deal with than people let on.

 Step 05 | Cozy lighting